HaynesStephens/haynesstephens.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Leveraging technology and policy to confront climate change
+subtitle: Leveraging technology and policy to solve climate problems

 profile:
   align: left